Azure/bicep-types-az/generated/workloads/microsoft.workloads/2023-04-01/types.md

 * **appLocation**: string (ReadOnly): The geo-location where the SAP system exists.
 * **centralServerVmId**: string: The virtual machine ID of the Central Server.
 * **configurationType**: 'Discovery' (Required): The configuration Type.
-* **managedRgStorageAccountName**: string: The custom storage account name for the storage account created by the service in the managed resource group created as part of VIS deployment.<br><br>Refer to the storage account naming rules [here](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftstorage).<br><br>If not provided, the service will create the storage account with a random name.
+* **managedRgStorageAccountName**: string {minLength: 3, maxLength: 24}: The custom storage account name for the storage account created by the service in the managed resource group created as part of VIS deployment.<br><br>Refer to the storage account naming rules [here](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-name-rules#microsoftstorage).<br><br>If not provided, the service will create the storage account with a random name.

 ## SAPDatabaseProperties